joelparkerhenderson/issues/README.md

   * Pros: a suitably wide range, and a well-known analogy.

+### Score by category

+Score by category mnemonic MoSCoW which stands for "must have", "should have", "could have", "would have".

+  * Example: Each "must have" issue is critical to the current delivery in order for it to be a success, and if even one "must have" issue is not complete, then the delivery is a failure.

+  * An analogy is a conversation about something you want.

+  * Pros: the plain English wording of the categories has value in getting stakeholders to better understand the impact of setting a priority, compared to alternatives like High, Medium, Low.

+  * Notes: MoSCoW traditionally uses "won't have" not "would have"; we choose to use "would have" because in our experience with stakeholders, the "would have" wording tends to be clearer that an issue is still possible to be included in a release, and also is still possible to be included in a future release.

 ## Issue template

 An issue template can help a team cover important areas efficiently and succinctly.